 Within 30 days after you sued, you must record an attested to copy of the Complaint at the Registry.

 Although complicated, when properly used, Massachusetts mechanic’s liens can help you get paid for your product, service, or equipment.

 This law creates several other pitfalls.
-To learn more about how the Massachusetts mechanic’s lien law can help you collect your commercial debts, Call 508 620-6900, email email@example.com or use the form to the right.
+To learn more about how the Massachusetts mechanic’s lien law can help you collect your commercial debts, Call 508 620-6900, email email@example.com.